nishitjain97/Blog/ml_journey_blog/content/docs/linear_algebra/linear_algebra_MIT_18_06/chapter_4_factorization_into_alu.md

 ## Permutations

-- For n X n matrices, there are n! permutation matrices
+- For $n \times n$ matrices, there are n! permutation matrices

 - Two exchange any two rows, take the identity matrix and exchange those rows of the identity matrix to get the required permutation matrix